-Districts may choose to use different surveys for different grade levels, such as an elementary survey for students in grades 4-6 and a secondary survey for grades 6-12.
-Districts may also choose to use different surveys for different types of classes.
-For example, a district might establish a standard survey for all 6-12 classes and then add additional questions for core classes such as English and math.
+WPS may choose to use different surveys for different grade levels, such as an elementary survey for students in grades 4-6 and a secondary survey for grades 6-12.
+WPS may also choose to use different surveys for different types of classes.